 - Beat the eggs in a shallow bowl and dip the bread slices in the egg mixture.
 In the meantime, heat up about ½ an inch of the olive oil in a deep, heavy pan on medium-high heat.

-- Fry the slices two by two, flipping them halfway so that both sides are nice and crisp.
+- Fry the slices two at a time, flipping them halfway so that both sides are crisp and browned.
+Remove them and let them drain on paper towels to absorb excess oil.

-- Allow the syrup to simmer for about 30 minutes until it reduces to a syrup-like consistency.
+- Add the honey (you can add more or less depending on preference), and simmer the mixture until it reduces to a syrup-like consistency, about 30 minutes.
 It won’t be a very thick syrup, but it shouldn’t be too watery.
+Take the syrup off of the heat and let it cool for about 15 minutes.

 - Refrigerate the torrijas for at least 4 hours, but preferably overnight.

-- Enjoy within two or three days for best quality!
+- Enjoy within two or three days for best quality.
 (I doubt they’ll last that long anyway!)

 Nutrition